sphinx.ext.autosummary – Gera resumos autodoc

 util.relative_uri(base, to)

-Retorna URL relativa da base para destino.
+Retorna URL relativa da base para to.

 Autosummary preprocessa as docstrings e assinaturas no mesmo evento autodoc-process-docstring e autodoc-process-signature comporta-se como autodoc.